Couragyn/TTC/README.md

 # TTC Validator

-TTC Validator is an API for generating and assigning 10 digit tokens based on the Luhn Algorithm
+TTC Validator is an API for generating and assigning 10 digit tokens based on the Luhn Algorithm.

+It is built with Rails and Grape API

 ## Routes
 GET  |  https://ttc-tokens.herokuapp.com/api/v1/users                       |  v1  |  Return list of users